The nutrients you should be eating include proteins, carbohydrates, fats, vitamins, minerals and water.

 By understanding the different food groups, you can begin to create a healthy diet plan for yourself.
 By basing your diet around the following healthy food groups, you can begin to improve your health;

-- Vegetables, low in calories but full of important micronutrients and fibres
+- Vegetables are low in calories but full of important micronutrients and fibres

-- Fruits, naturally sweet and rich in micronutrients and antioxidants (13)
+- Fruits are naturally sweet and rich in micronutrients and antioxidants (13)

-- Meat and fish, an excellent major source of protein
+- Meat and fish, an excellent major sources of protein

-- Nuts and seeds, excellent source of fats
+- Nuts and seeds are excellent sources of fats

 - Eggs, whole eggs offer a combination of protein, beneficial fats and micronutrients

-- Dairy, usually low cost but great sources of protein and calcium
+- Dairy usually low cost but great source of protein and calcium

 - Healthy starches, easily found in whole foods such as potatoes and bread

-To make healthy eating a sustainable option for yourself, aim to only adapt a diet if you can see yourself following it one year or more, otherwise it may not be the right option for you.
+To make healthy eating a sustainable option for yourself, aim to only adopt a diet if you can see yourself following it for one year or more, otherwise, it may not be the right option for you.
 Often people end up following extreme diets which they have difficulty in maintaining and cannot adapt long term, healthy eating habits.
 Statistics show that most people who attempt weight loss diets end up regaining the weight they have lost (14).